Tuesday, December 31, 2019

 I was recently reading an article titled "Running Water" in A Simple Life (Summer 2019, pages 66-72) The article talks about running water and indoor plumbing in rural America, and some basic facts of when it came about.
 It reminded me of a couple things to do with my Grandma Reba (RESSLER) GARNER.

-The first thing was her occasional response to the question of "Did you have running water when you were growing up?"
-Her response was always, "Yes, it just depended on how fast you ran from the pump with it."
+Grandma's usual response to the question of "Did you have running water when you were growing up?" was "Yes, it just depended on how fast we ran from the pump with it."

 Despite the canner malfunction, the workers were able to complete the project and so came to be a small bedroom and a small bathroom.
 I remember the claw foot bathtub.
 I also remember that a person could not wait too long to use the bathroom because steep steps had to be climbed to the upstairs bathroom.
 Years later a hand held shower would be installed as well.